itkimura/Identity-management/README.md

 2. The client doesn't log errors.
 It would be better to log errors.
 3. The client should be more configurable.
-At the moment, it is hard coded base URI.
+At the moment, it is hardcoded base URI.